JanHerca/urantiapedia/output/wikijs/en/book/Islam/The_Enclosed_Garden_of_the_Truth/Introduction_5.md

 “I have spoken a saying which is a whole work;
 I have uttered a sentence which is a (complete) dîwân,”

 is true of the _Hadîqa_.
 But if the sense and style of the Maulavî be considered, there is no room for discrimination and distinction; and, since “_Thou shalt not make a distinction between any of His prophets_,” to distinguish between the positions of these two masters, who may unquestionably be called prophets of religion, has infidelity and error as its fruit.
-Who possesses the power of dividing and discriminating between milk and sugar intermingled in one vessel? \`Abdu'l-Latîf sums up thus “in fine, thus much one may say, that in sobriety the Hakîm is pre-eminent, and in intoxication our lord the Maulavî is superior; and that sobriety is in truth the essence of intoxication, and this intoxication the essence of sobriety.”
+Who possesses the power of dividing and discriminating between milk and sugar intermingled in one vessel?
+'Abdu'l-Latîf sums up thus “in fine, thus much one may say, that in sobriety the Hakîm is pre-eminent, and in intoxication our lord the Maulavî is superior; and that sobriety is in truth the essence of intoxication, and this intoxication the essence of sobriety.”

 Prof. Browne, however, places the _Hadîqa_ on a far lower level than the Eastern authors quoted above.
 He says [^1]:—“The poem is written in a halting and unattractive metre, and is in my opinion one of the dullest books in Persian, seldom rising to the level of Martin Tupper's _Proverbial Philosophy_, filled with fatuous truisms and pointless anecdotes, and as far inferior to the _Mathnawî_ of Jalâlu'd-Dîn Rûmî as is Robert Montgomery's _Satan_ to Milton's _Paradise Lost_.”